haselfee/anonymizer/README.md

 ## License

-Anonymizer is licensed under MIT
+Licensed under the MIT License

 ## Acknowledgements

-k3d, Helm, Kubernetes communities

-Everyone exploring clean DevOps with small, understandable projects
+Acknowledgements to the k3d, Helm, and Kubernetes communities, and to everyone exploring clean DevOps with small, understandable projects.